GuidanceMantras/GuidanceMantras/README.md

 - Bad/wrong things spread very fast than good things
 - For people, far hill/mountain appears good, but in reality, far hills/mountain is empty.
 - For people, other side always appears good than their side in life
+- Life is all about compromise, negotiation, adapt, adjust, ignore, move-on, let go.

 ### Family
 - Family is everything in life such as parents, sisters, brothers, good relatives